-Likeli- Ref Risk Impact hood Level Controls Review Responsibility ASSETS 1 Protection of physical assets 3 2 Medium Asset Register updated annually, with any changes through additions and disposals updated on an adhoc basis.
+Def Diale lmm n a a t Likeli- Lavial Controlo Daview Daananaihilitu Ref Risk Impact nood Level Controls Review Responsibility ASSETS 1 Protection of physical assets 3 2 Medium Asset Register updated annually, with any changes through additions and disposals updated on an adhoc basis.
 This is presented to Council annually with the Annual Accounts.
 Regular inspection of properties under the Council's direct management.
 Maintenance of buildings, sites and equipment is undertaken on a planned and responsive basis.
 Playground equipment is checked and maintained independently by Somerset County on a weekly basis (this will change from June 2025 when play is transferred to Yeovil Town Council, who will then be responsible).
 Yeovil Cemetery is checked and maintained by the Cemetery workforce via a Service Level Agreement.
 Insurance cover reviewed annually, with any changes through additions and disposals updated on an adhoc basis.
 Currently insured with Zurich Municipal.
-Recommendations as necessary to Finance and Policy Executive to update cover.
-Director of Infrastructure (Property & Assets) / Deputy Responsible Finance Officer/ Relevant Committees 2 Security for vulnerable buildings, amenities or equipment 3 2 Medium Appropriate security devices are fitted to all the Council's buildings and linked as necessary to a central control station.
+Recommendations as necessary to Policy, Resources and Finance Committee Finance and Policy Executive to update cover.
+2026 Director of Infrastructure (Property & Assets) / Deputy Responsible Finance Officer/ Relevant Committees 2 Security for vulnerable buildings, amenities or equipment 3 2 Medium Appropriate security devices are fitted to all the Council's buildings and linked as necessary to a central control station.
 CCTV at Milford Hall, Town House, Westlands Entertainment Venue, Yeovil Country Park and Yeovil Recreation Centre.
-TRU Security first point of contact for any breaches, for quick response and safety of staff.
+TRU Atlas Security first point of contact for any breaches, for quick response and safety of staff.
 Designated staff are responsible for the security of these buildings.
-Fobs required to enter back offices.
-In the event of any breaches of security, appropriate measures January 2026 Director of Infrastructure (Property & Assets) / Relevant Committees are taken as soon as practicable to re-secure the property.
+Fobs required to enter the January 2026 Director of Infrastructure (Property & Assets) / Relevant Committees of Town House.
+In the event of any breaches of security, appropriate measures are taken as soon as practicable to re-secure the property.
 Crime reports are made for all breaches of security to Avon and Somerset Constabulary and recorded with Yeovil Crime Reduction Team (where appropriate).
 3 Maintenance for vulnerable buildings, amenities or equipment 3 2 Medium All premises are mostly maintained within the approved budget with one-off expenditure for urgent works covered by contingencies.
 Maintenance is undertaken in-house where possible and external contractors used as required.
 A preferred list of suppliers is maintained.
 Issues found are addressed as appropriate.
 Inspections for equipment and safety features programmed as required.
 Legislation and best practice reviewed on a regular basis.
 A property maintenance and facilities management schedule will be maintained.
 January 2026 Director of Infrastructure (Property & Assets) / Relevant Committees 4 Provision of amenities/facilities for local community groups 3 2 Medium The council has approved the hire of Milford Community Hall, Town House, Community Room at Yeovil Recreation Centre and rooms at Westlands Entertainment Venue on an hourly charge basis.
 Conditions of hire have been reviewed that will assist in safeguarding the Council's assets.
 January 2026 Director of Infrastructure (Property & Assets) / Relevant Committees 5 Security and safety of defibrillators 4 1 Medium Monthly visual checks carried out on all defibrillator cabinets.
 Defibrillators connect via 3G and will send warnings if there are any problems with the defibrillator.
 Defibrillators registered with the Circuit which sends notifications if the defibrillator is accessed.
 Agreements are in place with hosts to report any damage or issues.
 January 2026 Director of Infrastructure (Property & Assets) / Infrastructure (Property & Assets) Committee